-In agreement with the “Global Consent” 1098-T forms will only be accessible online, to receive your form by mail please provide a written request to email@example.com providing your name and student ID.
+In agreement with the “Global Consent” 1098-T forms will only be accessible online.
+To receive your form by mail please provide a written request to email@example.com providing your name and student ID.
 (Please do not provide your social security number.)

-What is the IRS Form 1098-T (Tuitions Payment Summary)?
+What is the IRS Form 1098-T?

 A college or university that received qualified tuition and related expenses on your behalf is required to file Form 1098-T with the Internal Revenue Service (IRS).
-The Taxpayer Relief Act of 1997 states that educational institutions are required to file and furnish a Form 1098-T to students whom payments for qualified billed tuition and related expenses were received.
+The Taxpayer Relief Act of 1997 states that educational institutions are required to file and furnish a Form 1098-T to students whose payments for qualified billed tuition and related expenses were received.
 The information being reported to the IRS verifies your enrollment with regard to certain eligibility criteria for the Hope Tax Credit, the Lifetime Learning Tax Credit and the Higher Education Tuition and Fees Deduction.
 However, the enrollment information by itself does not establish eligibility for either credit or deduction.

 Note: Continuing Education tuition and fees are not eligible to report to the IRS on the 1098-T form.

 - Tax statements will only be accessible online through your S.O.S. login under the “Students” tab.
 Select the Student Account Summary, Tax Notification (1098-T), then enter the year.

 - All tax statements will be available on or before January 31.

 - To receive a copy of 1098-T via mail, e-mail firstname.lastname@example.org with your student ID and name.
 (Please do not include your SSN.)